MSUSEL/msusel-snort-network-quality/README.md

   * Test Case One ensures the consistent and proper functioning of Snort.
 Test Case One will verify if Snort can detect a TCP connection through Netcat by sending a benign file with a specific port number and matching the content of the file data.

 ### Steps
+  1. Create a Benign File
+      * This file will be referred to as file_to_send.txt.
-  1. Find a Port Number
+  3. Find a Port Number
       * `netstat -an | grep 4444`
       * `netstat -an | grep LISTEN | grep 4444`
-  2. Put Networks in Promiscuous Mode
+  4. Put Networks in Promiscuous Mode
       * `sudo ip link set dev enp0s31f6 promisc on`
       * `sudo ip link set dev lo promisc on`
-  3. Create Snort Rules
+  5. Create Snort Rules
-      * Create a rule file and add the rules in local.rules
+      * Create a rule file and add the rules in local.rules.
-  4. Start Snort
+  6. Start Snort
       * Terminal window 1:
         * `sudo snort -c /usr/local/etc/snort/snort.lua -R /usr/local/etc/snort/local.rules -i lo -A alert_fast -k none`
-          * “-A alert_fast” tells Snort to direct the alerts to alert_fast.txt
+          * “-A alert_fast” tells Snort to direct the alerts to alert_fast.txt.
-          * “-c /usr/local/etc/snort/snort.lua” specifies the Snort configuration
+          * “-c /usr/local/etc/snort/snort.lua” specifies the Snort configuration.
-          * “-i lo” specifies the interface that Snort should listen on for traffic
+          * “-i lo” specifies the interface that Snort should listen on for traffic.
-          * “-R /usr/local/etc/snort/local.rules” specifies the rule file
+          * “-R /usr/local/etc/snort/local.rules” specifies the rule file.
-          * “-k none” disables checksum validation of packets
+          * “-k none” disables checksum validation of packets.
-  5. Send Benign File Using Netcat
+  7. Send Benign File Using Netcat
       * Terminal window 2:
         * `nc -l 4444`
       * Terminal window 3:
         * `nc 127.0.0.1 4444 < file_to_send.txt`
-          * “nc 127.0.0.1 4444” establishes a connection to the local machine (127.0.0.1) on port 4444
+          * “nc 127.0.0.1 4444” establishes a connection to the local machine (127.0.0.1) on port 4444.
-          * “< file_to_send.txt” uses input redirection (<) to read data from the file named file_to_send.txt and sends through the established connection
+          * “< file_to_send.txt” uses input redirection (<) to read data from the file named file_to_send.txt and sends through the established connection.
+  8. Stop Snort
+     * End Snort with holding the command button and pressing "c" on the keyboard.
-  6. Stop Snort and check the alert_fast.txt output log
+     * Check the alert_fast.txt output log.

 ### Running Snort
 * In Test Case One, we ran Snort in the following manner.